Maintenance Supervisor Must-Have Resume Skills and Keywords

 Uncommon Keywords on Maintenance Supervisor Resumes

-Employer job listings frequently list Property Management as requirements in Maintenance Supervisor job descriptions; however, job seekers mention them far less frequently on their resumes.
-If you possess this experience, including this keyword prominently on your resume when applying for a Maintenance Supervisor role may help you stand out more to hiring managers.
+Employer job listings frequently list Innovation or Supervisory Experience as requirements in Maintenance Supervisor job descriptions; however, job seekers mention them far less frequently on their resumes.
+If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Maintenance Supervisor role may help you stand out more to hiring managers.

 Common Keywords on Maintenance Supervisor Resumes

 Both employer job listings and resumes from people who’ve held the role of Maintenance Supervisor tend to always include skills and requirements found in this list.
-Whether you’ve only got Property Maintenance, Maintenance Management, Industrial Maintenance, Appliance Repair, Preventive Maintenance, Carpentry, HVAC, EPA, Plumbing, Vendor Management, PLC, Electricity, Compliance or Building Maintenance in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Continual Improvement Process, Compliance, Communication Skills, Collaboration, Technical, General Maintenance, Preventive Maintenance, OSHA Standards, Vendor Management, MS Office, Electricity, Customer Service or Scheduling in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Maintenance Supervisor.

 Uncommon Keywords on Maintenance Supervisor Job Descriptions

-Employer job listings rarely list Refrigeration, Painting, Hydraulics, Pneumatics, Motorizing, Blueprint Reading or Welding as important skills or qualifications in Maintenance Supervisor job descriptions.
+Employer job listings rarely list HVAC, Building Maintenance, Plumbing, Carpentry, Painting, Hydraulics, EPA, Blueprint Reading, Troubleshooting, Managing Crews, Project Management or Welding as important skills or qualifications in Maintenance Supervisor job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Maintenance Supervisor role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Property Maintenance, Maintenance Management, Industrial Maintenance, Appliance Repair, Preventive Maintenance, Carpentry and HVAC.
+The most common important skills required by employers are Continual Improvement Process, Compliance, Communication Skills, Collaboration, Technical, General Maintenance and Preventive Maintenance.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Maintenance Supervisor, suggesting that having these keywords on a resume are important for success as a Maintenance Supervisor.
-Additionally, employer Maintenance Supervisor job descriptions list Property Management as a desirable experience, even though Property Management appears 2.26 times less on resumes, suggesting that it's worth considering including this keyword if you possess the experience.
+Additionally, employer Maintenance Supervisor job descriptions list Innovation as a desirable experience, even though Innovation appears 2.64 times less on resumes, suggesting that it's worth considering including this keyword if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Refrigeration, Painting, Hydraulics, Pneumatics, Motorizing, Blueprint Reading and Welding may be something to reconsider.
-These 7 terms appear 2.04, 2.16, 2.46, 2.83, 2.98, 3.29 and 4.19 times less frequently, respectively, than in job descriptions for a Maintenance Supervisor position.
+Our analysis suggests that highlighting too prominently terms like HVAC, Building Maintenance, Plumbing, Carpentry, Painting, Hydraulics and EPA may be something to reconsider.
+These 7 terms appear 2.32, 2.36, 2.41, 2.43, 2.49, 2.58 and 3.22 times less frequently, respectively, than in job descriptions for a Maintenance Supervisor position.
 This indicates that highlighting any of these keywords on your resume may not be a great way to impress a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Maintenance Supervisor.
 Make sure to include a strong showing for the following keywords on your resume: